JonasLang-dev/amzonClone/README.md

    10. Add store to index.js
 10. Add Redux to Product Screen
     1. create product details constants, actions and reduces
     2.  add reducer to store.js
     3.  use action in ProductScreen.js
     4.  add /api/products/:id to backend api
+11. Handle Add To Cart Button
+    1. Handle Add To Cart in ProductScreen.js
+    2.  create CartScreen.js